AradhyaTiwari10/college-placement-predictor/README.md

 A Streamlit web app that predicts the likelihood of a college student getting placed based on academic and extracurricular features.
 It uses a machine learning model trained on real placement data and provides actionable suggestions for improvement.

+__I Trained it on 10,000 students data, cleaned it, processed it, trained the ML model on it, Firstly i used linear Regression achieved 90% Accuracy, the used RFA (Random Forest Algorithm) and gained 99% Accuracy (Model is not Overfitting because of good database).__

 ## Features
 - Predicts placement chances based on:
   - IQ Score